Skip to main content

 • Opening Files: Double-click any file to open it in its respective application.

-• Tip: Double-clicking an assembly will download and open it along with its child files.
+• Tip: Double-clicking an assembly (or any file with children) will download and open it along with its children files.

-• Filtering Files: Use the Project Files dropdown to filter files by:
+• Filtering Files: Use the side scroll bar (see arrows in picture above) to filter files by:

 • Project Files – Default file structure